ludwig-ai/ludwig-docs/docs/configuration/defaults.md

             output_size: 128
             bias_initializer: he_normal
 ```

+!!!
+Note
+    The decoder `type` is a required parameter when defining a default decoder for a feature type or
+    changing the default value for a parameter for the decoder, since the parameters are tied to
+    specific decoders.
+Only one default decoder can be defined for all features of that particular type.

 The decoder types and parameters that each data type accepts can be found in [datatype-specific documentation](../features/supported_data_types).